 Tenants

-Renting a property can be a daunting prospect, but Geo Hallam & Sons endeavour to make the process as simple and as pleasant as possible.
-Once you have viewed a suitable property, you will need to complete an application form which you can download at the bottom of this page.
+Renting a property can be a daunting prospect, but Geo Hallam & Sons endeavour to make the process as simple as possible.
+Once you have viewed a property, you will need to complete an application form which you can download at the bottom of this page.

 Processing the application